jakec0lli3r/ExampleLoader/README.md

 ## Information

 This loader features a clean design made possible by CefSharp.
 CefSharp lets us use an embed Chromium Browser.
-Meaning we will be able to render HTML5, use javascript and most importantly run it smoothly.
+Meaning we will be able to render HTML5, use JavaScript and most importantly run it smoothly.

 Please note this is not a practical example of a loader, because of CefSharp this loader is far from standalone, in fact all of its dependencies will add up to a total size of over 100MB.
-Apart from that there also isn't any injection security implemented (as far as anti-leak), this is just an simple example of how to do a loader, but a pretty advanced example of what can be done with CefSharp.
+Apart from that there also isn't any injection security implemented (as far as anti-leak), this is just a simple example of how to do a loader, but a pretty advanced example of what can be done with CefSharp.
 For example creating custom objects, and communicating with them through JavaScript.

 ## Screenshots & videos